Etta Candy: Golden Age

 In her 1940s introduction, Etta Candy is a sickly malnourished woman Wonder Woman discovers at a local hospital.
-[Note, this version is from the Wonder Woman comic strip and written after Etta's first appearance in the comic books in Sensation Comics #2 in 1942.]
 When next seen, Etta is transformed into a spirited, rotund young woman who has a great love of candy.
 When Wonder Woman asks about her new body type, Etta tells her that she was rejuvenated by eating many sweets.
 With her newfound confidence, Etta Candy soon after leads the fictional Beeta Lambda sorority at Holliday College and aids Wonder Woman in her adventures.
 First, with a hundred other Holliday girls, Etta helps Wonder Woman take over the Nazi base of Doctor Poison without endangering Steve Trevor.
 Throughout her adventures with Wonder Woman, Etta is known for her moxie, her love of candy, and for her trademark call "Woo!
 Woo!"
 (A catch-phrase derived, in part, from exclamations associated with comic actor Hugh Herbert and Curly Howard of The Three Stooges.
 Other versions of the character have been known to say "Woo!
 Woo!" and according to at least one version it is a sorority cry at Holliday College.)
 Other familiar characteristics included her jalopy car nicknamed Esmerelda, and a variety of sassy interjections, such as: "For the love of chocolate!"

 Her father, Hard Candy, and mother, Sugar Candy, lived on the Bar-L Ranch in Brazos County, Texas, that provided the setting for cowboy-themed adventures.
 She was shown to have a brother named Mint Candy who served as a soldier in the US Army.
 Holliday College was the setting for science-driven stories and it was at nearby "Starvard" (portmanteau of Stanford and Harvard), that her boyfriend, the gangling but very loving "Oscar Sweetgulper," studied.
 She was shown to be brave and even stormed a Nazi concentration camp armed with nothing but a box of candy to rescue captured children.
 She was also welcomed by Wonder Woman's people, the Amazons of Paradise Island, and even invited to their festivals.
 She was aware of her weight but never let it bother her.
 She even joked about it when asked by the Amazons if she would like to join in one of their sporting events.